sailfish-team/sailfish/doc/running_simulations.rst

 The program outline
 -------------------
 In order to build a Sailfish simulation, we create a new Python script.
-In this script, we need to import the :mod:`lb_single`, :mod:`controller`, :mod:`geo_block` Sailfish modules::
+In this script, we need to import the :mod:`lb_single`, :mod:`controller`, :mod:`subdomain` Sailfish modules::

     import numpy as np
-    from sailfish.geo_block import Subdomain2D
+    from sailfish.subdomain import Subdomain2D
     from sailfish.node_type import NTFullBBWall, NTEquilibriumVelocity
     from sailfish.controller import LBSimulationController
     from sailfish.lb_single import LBFluidSim

 The :mod:`controller` module contains a class which will drive our simulation.
-The :mod:`geo_block` module contains classes used to describe the geometry of the simulation and is used to define the boundary and initial conditions.
+The :mod:`subdomain` module contains classes used to describe the geometry of the simulation and is used to define the boundary and initial conditions.

 Each single fluid Sailfish simulation is represented by a class derived